 The Capitol area provides great opportunities for employment at the federal, state, and local levels of government, industry, private, and not for profit sectors.
 Nationally, according to the U.S. Bureau of Labor and Statistics, data scientists and mathematical scientists are reported in the top 15 fastest-growing occupations, which predicts the number of jobs will increase by about 28% through 2026, which is about 11.5 million new jobs in the field.

 With the right skills, you can take the lead in projects that benefit your employer— and/or your own resume.
 If you are pursuing a degree in liberal arts, business, finance, science, health sciences, or education, data science skills will give you an edge over other candidates competing in today’s challenging job market.

-If you are already working, you can add data science skills to your portfolio and offer employers what they need.
+If you are already working, you can add data science skills to your current portfolio and offer employers what they need.
 Data skills double the job prospects for liberal arts graduates and add a $12,000 premium, on average, to starting salaries, according to The Chronicle of Higher Education.

-Data Science Certificate
+- Data Science Certificate

-Data Science Courses
+Data Science Program Courses

 Related Programs and Courses

-MC offers a wide variety of noncredit classes designed to help you upgrade your skills, pursue career training, or learn something new.
+MC offers a wide variety of noncredit courses designed to help you upgrade your skills, pursue career training, or learn something new.